 JAMES WHITE - "Paul affirms of the Son of God that he was in the form of God, and that he was equal with God.
 'Who being in the form of God thought it not robbery to be equal with God.'
 Phil.
 2:6.
-The reason why it is not robbery for the Son to be equal with the Father is the fact that he is equal...
-The inexplicable Trinity that makes the godhead three in one and one in three, is bad enough; but that ultra Unitarianism that makes Christ inferior to the Father is worse.
+The reason why it is not robbery for the Son to be equal with the Father is the fact that he is equal....

+"The inexplicable trinity that makes the godhead three in one and one in three, is bad enough; but that ultra Unitarianism that makes Christ inferior to the Father is worse.
 Did God say to an inferior, 'Let us make man in our image?'"
-Review and Herald, Nov.
-29, (1877), p.
-172.
+(RH Nov.
+29, 1877)

-JAMES EDSON WHITE - (Second son of James and Ellen White) "The angels, therefore, are created beings, necessarily of a lower order than their Creator.
+JAMES EDSON WHITE (second son of James and Ellen White) - "The angels, therefore, being created, are necessarily lower than Christ, their Creator.
 Christ is the only being begotten of the Father."
-Past, Present and Future, 1909, p.
-52.
+(Past, Present and Future [1909], 52)

-J.M.
-STEPHENSON - "To be the only begotten Son of God must be understood in a different sense than to be a Son by creation; for in that sense all the creatures he has made are sons.
+J. M. STEPHENSON - "To be the only begotten Son of God must be understood in a different sense than to be a Son by creation; for in that sense all the creatures he has made are sons.
 Nor can it refer to his miraculous conception, with the virgin Mary, by the Holy Ghost; because he is represented by this endearing title more than four thousand years before his advent in the village of Bethlehem.
 Moreover, he is represented as being exalted far above the highest orders of men and angels in his primeval nature.
 He must therefore be understood as being the Son of God in a much higher sense than any other being.
-His being the only begotten of the Father supposes that none except him were thus begotten; hence he is, in truth and verity the only begotten Son of God; and as such he must be Divine; that is, be a partaker of the Divine nature.
+His being the only begotten of the Father supposes that none except him were thus begotten; hence he is, in truth and verity, the only begotten Son of God; and as such he must be Divine; that is, be a partaker of the Divine nature.
+This term expresses his highest, and most exalted nature....

-This term expresses his highest, and most exalted nature...
-"The idea of Father and Son supposes priority of the existence of the one, and the subsequent existence of the other.
+"...The idea of Father and Son supposes priority of the existence of the one, and the subsequent existence of the other.
 To say that the Son is as old as his Father, is a palpable contradiction of terms.
 It is a natural impossibility for the Father to be as young as the Son, or the Son to be as old as the Father.
 If it be said that this term is only used in an accommodated sense, it still remains to be accounted for, why the Father should use as the uniform title of the highest, and most endearing relation between himself and our Lord, a term which, in its uniform signification, would contradict the very idea he wished to convey.
-If the inspired writers had wished to convey the idea of the co-etaneous existence, and eternity of the Father and Son, they could not possibly have used more incompatible terms.
-And of this, Trinitarians, had the honesty to acknowledge, in the conclusion of his work on the Son-ship of Christ, that, 'in the order of nature, the Father must have existed Before the Son.'"
-Review and Herald, Nov.
-14, 1854.
+If the inspired writers had wished to convey the idea of the co-etaneous [def.: of the same age or duration] existence, and eternity of the Father and Son, they could not possibly have used more incompatible terms.
+And of this, Trinitarians have been sensible.
+Mr. Fuller, although a Trinitarian, had the honesty to acknowledge, in the conclusion of his work on the Sonship of Christ, that, 'in the order of nature, the Father must have existed before the Son.'..."
+(RH Nov.
+14, 1854, italics original)